mysterious-coding/base_entranced/README.md

 by duo and exar

-a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) mod with some extra features for siege.
+a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) mod, with extra features and bugfixes for siege.

 #base_entranced features
 These are unique features for base_entranced.